rimplesimpledimple/pubmed-analyzer/README.md

 A tool to get pubmed papers and summarize them - get summary, tables, etc.

 # Limitations
 - Only supports papers with pmcid(pubmed central id).
 199/294 papers provided.
+    - [Not implemented yet] Update: Here is a better smart approach.
+Each paper has a unique doi that points to the paper page.
+Fetch the page HTML, filter and get the Links with text from the page.
+Asl LLM for potential download Links.
+Download, verify its a pdf.
+No more limitation to Pubmed central.
 - Although the context window size is not an issue, rate limits for LLMs are not handled currently.
 Ran into an issue with claude for large papers - 40k Tokens per minute allowed for basic tier.